Waste

 The consortium of Lafarge Serbia and Elixir Group will buy 20 million tons of ash from thermal power plant Nikola Tesla B (TENT B).
 Moravacem, a member of the CRH Group, agreed to purchase ten million tons from TE-KO Kostolac, one of EPS’s lignite mining and thermal power plant branches.

-EPS said the two contracts represent the introduction of circular economy in its activities, but also in Serbia.
+EPS said the two contracts are exceptionally significant for introducing circular economy principles in its activities, but also in entire Serbia.

 The state-owned company generates up to seven million tons of ash and slag annually in its coal-fired power plants.
 A small amount is sold, while the rest is disposed of in ash dumps.
 Lafarge Serbia plans to build a factory near TENT B that would use, as a raw material in its cement production, all the ash generated as a byproduct of combustion.